 - Healthy soil stores water and carbon

 Due to the fact that a lot of the land around the world today is heavily degraded and agriculturally cultivated using methods that do not retain the health of the soil, water and carbon is no longer being stored as it should be in the soils, and this is leading to more erosion, floods, and much less carbon being stored as could be.
-It is increasingly recognized today that restoring healthy soils on our plant is a critical part of the solution to solving our current climate crisis².
+It is increasingly recognized today that restoring healthy soils on our plant is a critical part of the solution to solving our current climate crisis[sc:2].

 - Healthy soil contains mycorrhizal fungi that are needed for healthy forests